adafruit/CircuitPython_NAU7802/README.rst

 Contributions are welcome!
 Please read our `Code of Conduct
 <https://github.com/CedarGroveStudios/Cedargrove_CircuitPython_NAU7802/blob/HEAD/CODE_OF_CONDUCT.md>`_
-before contributing to help this project stay welcoming.
+before contributing to help this project be welcoming to everyone.